Skip to main content

 lauracuriacu / Pixabay

 Any time you engage in a longer cardio workout, whether it be something like biking, running, or swimming, properly fueling your body can make all the difference in your performance.
 You have likely heard that fasted cardio is a great way to lose weight.
-While this may be true, it’s unlikely you’ll be able to put in as much effort and burn as many calories on an empty stomach than otherwise.
+While this may be true, it’s unlikely you’ll be able to put in as much effort and burn as many calories on an empty stomach as otherwise.

 Try eating an hour before you start biking.
 Consume a moderate-sized meal that contains a larger amount of healthy complex carbs and a moderate amount of lean protein.
 An example would be protein oatmeal or chicken and sweet potatoes.